-Mission: The mission of the Center is to “improve the health of racial and ethnic minority populations through the development of health policies and programs that address health disparities and gaps.”
+Mission: The mission of the Center of Excellence in Minority Health and Health Disparities is to improve the health of racial and ethnic minority populations through the development of health policies and programs that address health disparities and gaps.

 Goal: The overarching goal of the Center is to promote understanding of racial ethnic and minority health disparities through intensive, multidisciplinary research projects and approaches that integrates social and environmental factors within a multilevel framework to positively affect the quality of life and racial/ethnic minority health.

 Objective: The overall objective is to reduce health disparities in obesity in adult African Americans to improve health outcomes and quality of life for these obesity at-risk populations.